Could You Be Overbrushing Your Teeth?

 - Brush for two minutes – 30 seconds per quadrant.

 How often should you brush?
 Brushing two to three times a day is ideal.
 If you can brush once after every meal – breakfast, lunch, and dinner – you will help prevent the growth of bacteria.
 But, and this is very important, wait an hour after each meal: Brushing too soon can also cause damage to the enamel of your teeth.

 Tip: Toothbrush bristles break down with use and become frayed, which can damage tender gum tissue.
 Remember to replace your toothbrush or brush head every three months.
 An easy way to remember is to change your toothbrush with the change in seasons and buy brushes or brush heads in four-packs.

 Overbrushing is a wide-spread problem, but it can be corrected!
-If you’ve noticed that your gums have receded, or your teeth have become sensitive to hot or cold, contact your dentist right away.
+If you’ve noticed that your gums have receded, or your teeth have become sensitive to hot or cold, contact your dentist or periodontist in San Francisco, CA right away.
 Otherwise, follow the tips we mentioned above and immediately make any needed adjustments to your brushing technique to enjoy a clean and healthy smile!

 The content on this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified health providers with questions you may have regarding medical conditions.